Sustainable growth report 2024

-This report covers our sustainability activities from 1 January to 31 December 2023 and is drafted in accordance with the ESG (Environment, Social, Governance) standard.
-In this report we start with Care for People (Social) , followed by Care for Environment and then Care by Governance.
+This report covers our sustainability activities for the period of 1 January to 31 December 2024 and is aligned with the ESG (Environment, Social, Governance) standards.
+In this report, we begin with Care for People (Social), followed by Care for Environment, and conclude with Care by Governance.

 This report and CSRD

-As of 2024, the EU Corporate Sustainability Reporting Directive (CSRD) requires companies to report on their environmental and social impact activities.
-A set of European Sustainability Reporting Standards (ESRS) have been adopted by the EU to meet these requirements.
-Our CSRD reporting and ESRS have been incorporated in the reporting of HAL Investments.
+As of 2024, the EU Corporate Sustainability Reporting Directive (CSRD) mandates that companies report on their environmental and social impacts.
+To meet these new requirements, the European Sustainability Reporting Standards (ESRS) have been adopted by the EU.
+Our CSRD reporting and ESRS have been incorporated into the reporting of HAL Investments.
+Additionally, we are committed to reporting on our ESG roadmap annually, tracking our targets and measuring our progress.
+This Sustainable Growth Report 2024 marks our sixth annual report.

 UNSDGs